sansomlab/cellhub/docs/overview.rst

 Introduction
 ------------

 Cellhub is designed to efficiently parallelise the processing of large 10x datasets on compute clusters.
-Data for each of the capture chip channel sequencing libraries in the experiment is initially processed in parallel (primary and secondary analysis phases).
-Summary results are then stored in an SQLite database.
-Cell identifiers are joined with sample metadata, qc statistics and other per-cell information in a virtual table in the database.
-The data for a set of cells of interest (specified by an SQL query) is extracted into anndata format for downstream analysis.
-By design, cell QC, pre-processing and integration are left for the user to perform manually.
-The clustering pipeline can then be used to perform cell clustering (for a selection of resolutions), identify marker genes, perform pathway analysis and export pdf reports and a cellxgene object for inspection.
-Interoperability between the pipelines is enabled by a structured API.
+Data for each of the sequencing libraries in the experiment is quantitated and quality controlled in parallel.
+Sample metadata, qc statistics and other per-cell information are stored in an SQL database.
+This information can be easily retrieved from a virtual table in the database for QC analysis.
+Data for arbitrary sets of cells of interest (specified using an SQL query) can be automatically and rapidly extracted in anndata format for downstream analysis.

+By design, in the cellhub workflow, cell QC assessment, pre-processing and integration are performed interactively by the user.
+Often, different approaches to these steps are appropriate for different datasets and the user is directed to e.g. `Luecken et al. 'Current best practices in single-cell RNA-seq analysis: a tutorial'<https://doi.org/10.15252/msb.20188746>` and `Lueken et al. 'Benchmarking atlas-level data integration in single-cell genomics'<https://doi.org/10.1038/s41592-021-01336-8>` to get a feel for the issues.

+Once the data has been integrated, the cellhub clustering pipeline can be used to execute detailed cell clustering analysis for a selection of resolutions.
+This pipeline will identify marker genes, perform pathway analysis and export pdf reports and a cellxgene object for inspection.

 .. image:: images/cellhub.workflow.overview.png

 As shown in the image above, the workflow can be divided into six parts.
+Interoperability between the pipelines is enabled by a structured API, which facilities processing of complex experiment designs (including genetic/hash tag demultiplexing), correction of ambient RNA and easy addition of new workflows.

 1. Primary analysis
 -------------------

 These pipelines process the raw data to generate count matrices or fetch annotations from externals sources.
 They register their outputs on the API.

-- The workflow typically begins with :doc:`pipeline_cellranger_multi.py<pipelines/pipeline_cellranger_multi>`.
-Input 10X  channel library identifiers "library_id" and their associated FASTQ files are specified in the pipeline_cellranger_multi.yml configuration file.
-The reads from the different libraries will be mapped in parallel.
+- The workflow typically begins with :doc:`pipeline_cellranger.py<pipelines/pipeline_cellranger>`.
+The pipeline maps reads from the different libraries in parallel using "cellranger count" and "cellranger vdj" commands.

 - CellBender can be run to correct ambient RNA with :doc:`pipeline_cellbender.py<pipelines/pipeline_cellbender>`.
 Typically, this pipeline will be run in a separate directory so that the downstream results can be compared with those from the uncorrected cellranger run.

 - Velocyto can be run to compute spliced and unspliced counts for RNA-velocity analysis with :doc:`pipeline_velocyto.py<pipelines/pipeline_velocyto>`.

-- Cell identification can be performed with :doc:`pipeline_emptydrops.py<pipelines/pipeline_emptydrops>`.
+- Cell identification can be performed with :doc:`pipeline_emptydrops.py<pipelines/pipeline_emptydrops>` for comparison with the Cellranger calls.
 Currently results are not available for use downstream.

 2. Secondary analysis